Extension of the spine: It’s beneficial. It is harmful.

 the vertebral canal and reduced pain while extension exacerbated

 the stenosis and triggered pain.
-(3) Watertown Wellness Center knows
+(3) Watertown Wellness Center understands

 the key to getting the benefits of extension is in knowing